input-output-hk/partner-chains-smart-contracts/ctl/README.md

 - `genesis-mint-utxo` is not a required argument.
 If omitted from the sidechain parameters, we can mint multiple times

-- prior to running the contracts - have available your signing key in the environment.
+- prior to running the contracts - it may be desirable to have available your signing key in the environment.
 Example:

 ```bash
 export SIGNING_KEY=/Users/gergo/Dev/cardano/testnets/addresses/server.skey